 Once you have decided to relocate to London, finding suitable accommodation will likely be high on your to-do list.
 In this blog post, we are going to look at everything expats need to know about renting a flat in London befeore you will start looking for a rental property and talk to private landlords.
 Sometimes you may need a guarantor or pay rent in advance.

 Real Estate Agents in London

-A guarantor is someone who can agrees to pay the rent if you do not pay it.
-He is usually needed whan you want start to rent some property with a poor credit history.
-The guarantor will agree to pay all your rent arrears to property owner.
-It is usually parent or close relative.
+A rent guarantor service may help.
+A guarantor is someone who co sign the guarantor agreement and can agrees to pay the rent if you do not pay it.
+He is usually needed whan you want start a guarantor to rent some property with a poor credit history.
+The rent guarantor for rent London agrees to pay all your rent arrears to property owner.
+It is usually parent or close relative because you may have a poor credit history.
 Most private landlords will check their prospective tenant.
 Credit checks are also common activity when renting privately especially for the first time.

 Pay the rent | good credit history